OUR MUSEUMS ARE CLOSED FOR THE SEASON OUR 2019 SCHEDULE WILL BE ANNOUNCED SOON

 We have an obituaries list of local residents.

 We have a information file for most PHS graduating classes.

 We have a file of historic photographs that we sometimes use in our exhibits.

-We store many valuable artifacts in our storage room in the Turner Museum.
+We store thousands of valuable artifacts in our storage room in the Turner Museum.

 We have recorded more than twenty oral history interviews with members of the community.